 Emotional checks will reduce stress and increase the accuracy of our research.
 So, think of it as a safety net.
 It will catch us when we fall into emotional distress.
 This is because when we face ideas conflicting with our current opinion, it creates a dilemma.
 We instinctively react to protect our sacred ground.
-You don’t want to conduct research while in a state of distress.
+You don’t want to research while in a state of distress.

 Starting Point to Freedom